Why Banks Should Embrace Digital Payments

-Large scale investment in digital banking initiatives was well underway when temporary branch closures early in the pandemic forced financial institutions to accelerate implementation.
+Large-scale investment in digital banking initiatives was well underway when temporary branch closures early in the pandemic forced financial institutions to accelerate implementation.
 Banks and credit unions pivoted quickly to launch digital end-to-end account opening, lending, and PPP small business loan services to meet surging demand in communities most affected.
-Banking institutions partnering with digital technology creates profitable synergies.
+Banking institutions partnering with digital technology create profitable synergies.

-Prior to the pandemic, digital banking enabled access to financial data through desktop, mobile, and ATM devices for basic account services, including automated bill payment and ACH transfers.
+Before the pandemic, digital banking enabled access to financial data through desktop, mobile, and ATM devices for essential account services, including automated bill payment and ACH transfers.
 Banking transformation will continue to build upon specialized digitization and personalization connecting a broader spectrum of bundled financial services.

-New initiatives focused on innovation will remain a top priority for banks and credit unions in 2021.
-Rapid marketplace changes will further challenge financial institutions to leverage data and analytics, focus on speed and simplicity, streamline operational efficiencies, reduce costs and friction points, with the agility to meet customer expectations and increase profitability.
+New initiatives focused on innovation will remain a top priority for banks and credit unions in 2022.
+Rapid marketplace changes will further challenge financial institutions to leverage data and analytics, focus on speed and simplicity, streamline operational efficiencies, and and reduce costs and friction points, with the agility to meet customer expectations and increase profitability.

-Fintech and big tech solutions geared toward the growth of digital banking are as integral to digital transformation as are innovations in the way business is conducted.
+Fintech and big tech solutions geared toward the growth of digital banking are as integral to digital transformation as innovations in how business is conducted.
 Synchronized physical and digital banking channels for government, business, merchant, and individual bank customer segments will position banks to weather external pressures moving forward.

-Strategically, financial institutions have never been in a better position to reset the standard for the present and future banking ecosystems.
+Strategically, financial institutions have never been in a better position to reset the current and future banking ecosystems standards.
 Successful banking models will encompass digital payment technologies in all aspects of the workforce, customer service, and business culture.

 Traditional and non-traditional competitors will continue to pave new pathways for next-generation customers, influencing how banks and credit unions approach business.
-To participate, bank technology experts recommend phased incremental, small-scale changes to individual components, which can be implemented easily, rather than wholesale technology overhauls.
-This ensures systems function smoothly, and personnel adjust and train accordingly.
+To participate, bank technology experts recommend phased incremental, small-scale changes to individual components, which can be implemented quickly, rather than wholesale technology overhauls.
+This ensures systems function smoothly and personnel adjust and train accordingly.

-Leveraging technology will assist the banking industry to overcome legacy system barriers to digital transformation.
-Commercial banks that partner with third-party digital payment technology providers can work together making the incremental changes necessary to service bank customer online needs.
+Leveraging technology will help the banking industry overcome legacy system barriers to digital transformation.
+Commercial banks that partner with third-party digital payment technology providers can work together, making the incremental changes necessary to service bank customers’ online needs.

 Ongoing deployment of remote and hybrid workforce environments will fuel the growth of hyper-converged infrastructure-type models able to integrate technologies and protect customer data.
 The future evolving digital culture will add nodes for seamless data centers, cloud platform usage, branch optimization, and personalization transformation in security-first financial institutions.